IBM/ibm-satellite-storage/config-templates/redhat/odf-remote/4.7/README.md

     rook-ceph-rgw-ocs-storagecluster-cephobjectstore-b-5ddd9d546mcc   1/1     Running     0          2m18s
     ```

-## Scaling your ODFconfiguration:
+## Scaling your ODF configuration:

 **Important: Do not delete your storage configurations or assignments.
 Deleting configurations and assignments might result in data loss.**

-You can scale your ODFconfiguration by increasing the `num-of-osd` parameter.
+You can scale your ODF configuration by increasing the `num-of-osd` parameter.

 **Note :** You can only scale in increments of `osd-size` provided by you in the initial storage configuration.